 I am a Ph.D. student at Paul G. Allen School of Computer Science & Engineering, University of Washington, advised by Professor Yejin Choi.
+I am also a student researcher at Allen Institute for Artificial Intelligence (Ai2).
 I earned B.A. in Computer Science and B.A. in Mathematics from Colby College.
 During my undergraduate studies, I worked on Smart Primer at Stanford University HCI group.

-My long-term research goal is threefold: computationally investigating meaningful & interesting phenomena in the world, building models that bridge language and multimodal information, human cognitions & behaviors and world knowledge through an interdisciplinary lense, and advancing AI applications to boost positive social impact.
+My long-term research goal is threefold: (1) Computationally investigating meaningful & engaging phenomena in humans and society to add new insights to humanity.
+(2) Inventing and engineering better AI by bridging language, multimodal information, human cognitions, behaviors, philosophical insights, world knowledge, mathematical formulations, etc., through an interdisciplinary lens.
+(3) Advancing AI applications to boost positive social impact.

 Interests